You are here

 Once qualified, you will be equipped with the knowledge and expertise to study further and gain specialist skills in other areas of nursing.

-Health Education England has commissioned seven universities to deliver this new, blended learning course.
+Health Education England is currently working with seven universities to deliver the blended learning nursing degree programme.
 They are:

 - Birmingham City University

 - Coventry University

 - Open University and the University of West of England

 The course providers are not in an area close to me, which is important due to my commitments.

 All the universities delivering the blended learning nursing degree have formal arrangements with various clinical-practice providers across the country.
 Therefore there is some flexibility with placements to fit with your needs.

 You may choose a university to study with that is not near to you but which can offer practical experience placements that suit you better.
 You can see where placements are available by university on our decide where to study page.

 Specifically in relation to the midwifery degree we have added some other, more direct questions and responses.

 You have the option of studying for a Bachelor’s degree or MSc, depending on your previous qualifications and the institution they choose.